wet signature vs digital

 Wet Signatures: Strengths and Weaknesses

 Legally, both types can be enforceable, but the strength lies in compliance with local laws.
-For instance, a digital signature must meet certain technical standards to be valid, while wet signatures must be clear and unambiguous.
+For instance, a digital signature must meet certain technical standards to be valid, while wet signatures must be unambiguous.

 Which Signature Should You Choose?